shenhuiying2017/azure-docs.es-es/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 <properties
-   pageTitle="Carga de datos de SQL Server en Almacenamiento de datos SQL de Azure (PolyBase) | Microsoft Azure" description="Usa bcp para exportar datos de SQL Server a archivos planos, AZCopy para importar datos al Almacenamiento de blobs de Azure y PolyBase para introducir los datos en Almacenamiento de datos SQL de Azure." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"